Mili-NT/Keyring/README.md

 # Keyring
-Keyring is a tool to search a given URL for API Keys.
+Keyring is a tool to search a given URL for API Keys and other secrets.

 ## Current Keys:
 - Shodan (Very High Confidence, checks validity and available credits with the shodan library)